-So, slip on a sweater and try these simple home repairs while the weather is still hospitable.
-Print out our handy checklist and head outside to do a visual inspection on your home: roof, gutters, siding, windows, doors and garage.
-If needed, call in a pro to check out the important systems to make sure your home is winter-proof.
+Slip on a sweater and try these simple home repairs while the weather is still hospitable.
+With these handy fall home maintenance tips in mind, we hope you’ll head outside to do a visual inspection on your home: roof, gutters, siding, windows, doors and garage.
+If needed, call in a pro to check out the important systems to make sure your home is winter proof.

 Following this fall maintenance checklist can help protect your home from costly damage down the line, but for more protection, you’ll want to make sure your home is protected from the unexpected with homeowners insurance.